PermutaTriangle/Permuta/README.md

 ![Plot of the perm 1324](README.d/1324.png?raw=true "Plot of the perm 1324")

-The avoids, contains, and occurrence\* methods enable working with patts.
+The avoids, contains, and occurrence\* methods enable working with patts:

 ```python
 >>> p.contains(321)